Jeanneau: History

 Henri Jeanneau's first boats in 1957 were wooden outboard motor-powered dinghy designs.
 He quickly moved to producing boats from fiberglass and by 1960 his motorboats, including the Jeanneau Sea-bird, were made from this new material, followed by the first sailboats in 1964.

 In 1970 the company was purchased by the American conglomerate, Bangor Punta.
 By mid-1980 the company was sold again and became part of Chatellier SA.
 In 1990 there was a joint venture with Italian Ferretti Craft to build a series of yachts, but the project did not last long.
 In 1995 the company was bought out by Groupe Beneteau and became part of the largest global sailboat-building enterprise.

 In the mid-1990s some Jeanneau designs were built in Polish boat yards, including the Sun Odyssey 24.1.
 In 2001 Ostroda Yachts of Poland became part of Jeanneau.

-The Jeanneau Advanced Technologies division was set up to build custom projects, such as the trimarans for the film Waterworld and some Americas Cup designs.
+The Jeanneau Advanced Technologies division was set up to build custom projects, such as the trimarans for the film Waterworld and some America's Cup designs.